Noakhali District: Literature

 Bengali literature in Noakhali dates back several centuries, with the puthi tradition being one of the principal genres and Muhammad Qasim of Jogdia being a prominent 18th-century poet.
-Shaykh Basania of Asadia composed the Chowdhurir Larai, a ballad written in Noakhailla dealing with a historic battle fought by Zamindar Raj Chandra Chowdhury of Babupur.
+Shaykh Basania of Asadia composed the Chowdhurir Larai, a ballad written in literary Bengali, dealing with a historic battle fought by Zamindar Raj Chandra Chowdhury of Babupur.
 The work inspired other authors such as Yaqub Ali, Balak Faqir, Muhammad Farid and Muhammad Yunus who wrote their own adaptations.
 In the 20th century, Mukarrim Billah Chowdhury wrote Noakhalir Itihas, an important work relating to the history of Noakhali.
-In the medieval period, Noakhaillas were also writing in the Persian and Arabic languages.
+In the medieval period, some local Bengalis were also writing in the Persian and Arabic languages.
 Notable examples include Muhammad Habibur Rahman, Muhammad Musa, and the Persian-language poets Mawlana Nuri and Wazir Ali.

 Architecture

 The intense building of mosques that took place during the Sultanate era indicates the rapidity with which the locals converted to Islam.
 Today, mosques are present in every Muslim-inhabited village.
 Bengali mosques are normally covered with several small domes and curved brick roofs decorated with terracotta.
 Ponds are often located beside a mosque.
 Major archeological works in the district include the 18th-century mosques of Bajra and Ramadan Mia.
 The Rajganj Mia Bari in Begumganj is a prominent zamindar palace in the district and was built by honorary magistrate Syed Sultan Alam Chowdhury.